mahamayashanbhag24/ExamTWT/QSG.md

 ## Introduction
 Creating a post on Tech Writer’s Tribe is a great way to share knowledge.
 Writers can share insights or technical expertise with a like-minded community.
 They can express their thoughts in an informative and engaging way.
 The content is accessible to the intended audience.

-This Quick Start Guide provides insights into different ways to create a post on Tech Writer’s Tribe application.
+This Quick Start Guide provides insights into different options to create a post on Tech Writer’s Tribe application.

 **Prerequisites**